sfw/comanda/README.md

 - 🖼️ Support for image analysis with vision models (screenshots and common image formats)
 - 🌐 Direct URL input support for web content analysis
 - 🕷️ Advanced web scraping capabilities with configurable options
-- 🛠️ Extensible YAML configuration for defining workflows
+- 🛠️ Support for specialty steps such as OpenAI Responses
-- ⚡ Efficient processing of LLM chains
 - 🚀 Parallel processing of independent steps for improved performance
 - 🔒 HTTP server mode: use it as a multi-LLM workflow wrapper
 - 🔐 Secure configuration encryption for protecting API keys and secrets